gioblu/BIPLAN/README.md

 | MycroPython          | 256KB ROM, 16KB RAM  |
 | Lua                  | 256KB ROM, 64kB RAM  |

-The graph below showcases the structure and the features of the BIP CR.1 computer architecture implemented by BIPLAN.
-This virtual computer operates with the BIP ASCII byte-code and includes a serial interface, input-output ports, analog-to-digital and digital-to-analog converters, mono sound, text mode graphics and file handling.
+The graph below showcases the structure and the features of the BIP CR.1 computer architecture that operates with the BIP ASCII byte-code and includes a serial interface, input-output ports, analog-to-digital and digital-to-analog converters, mono sound, text mode graphics and file handling.

 ```
 BIP CR.1 COMPUTER ARCHITECTURE